tensorflow/minigo/RESULTS.md

 out to about 7,000 games/checkpoint.
 As we were doing more of an 'AZ' approach, with no evaluation of the new models, we figured this was more accurate.

-Around v230, we disabled resignation in 5% of games and checked our resign-threshold false positive rate.
+Around generation 230, we disabled resignation in 5% of games and checked our resign-threshold false positive rate.
 We'd been pretty accurate, having tuned it down to about .9 (i.e., odds of winning at 5%) based on our analysis of true negatives.  (i.e., what was the distribution of the closest a player got to resigning who ended up winning)

-Around v250, we started experimenting with tree reuse to gather data about its effect on the Dirchlet noise, and if it was affecting our position diversity.
+Around generation 250, we started experimenting with tree reuse to gather data about its effect on the Dirchlet noise, and if it was affecting our position diversity.

-We also changed from 'stretching' the probabilities pi by exponentiating to a factor of 8 (i.e., temperature 0.125), to making it onehot (infinitesimal temperature), to leaving it proportional to visits (unity temperature).
+We had also been stretching the probabilities pi by raising to 8th power before training on them, as a compromise between training on the one-hot vector versus the original MCTS visit distribution.

 There's still ambiguity about whether or not a onehot training target for the policy net is good or bad, but we're leaning towards leaving pi as the softmax